Chevrotain/chevrotain/readme.md

       * [Parametrized Rules.][parametrized_rules]
       * [Syntactic Content Assist.][content assist]
       * **No code generation**.
          * The DSL is just JavaScript, not an external language.
          * The grammar is directly debuggable as plain JavaScript source.
          * Short feedback loops.
-        * Allows great flexibility for inserting custom Parser actions
+         * Allows great flexibility for inserting custom Parser actions.

   2.  **Lexer Engine**
       * Based on Regular Expressions.